paternostrox/Helsinki-Exercices/0-4/diagram.md

         server-->>browser: the JavaScript file
         deactivate server

-        Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server
+        Note right of browser: The browser executes the JavaScript code that fetches the updated list of notes from the server

         browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
         activate server